Jim Valvano 1946-1993

 By Jamie Valvano Howard

 At the age of 36, Jim could take out his tattered index card and cross out every single dream.
 He was indeed the master of his destiny.
 Along the way, he adopted a personal philosophy for living that enabled an ordinary man to accomplish the extraordinary.
-Jim believed that enthusiasm for life, dreaming big, and working hard were the elements that allowed him to be successful.
-There is no doubt that Jim’s tenacity, passion, and vision played key roles in his rise to the top.
-However, listen to any individual recount a personal memory of Jim and nothing from the above list of accomplishments would be mentioned.
+Jim believed that an enthusiasm for life, big dreams and hard work were the elements that allowed him to be successful.
+There is no doubt that Jim’s tenacity, passion and vision played key roles in his rise to the top.
+However, if you listen to any individual recount a personal memory of Jim and nothing from the above list of accomplishments would be mentioned.
 Instead, you would hear of the qualities that made Jim Valvano unforgettable.

 A Man of Action

 Jim Valvano once commented, “There are 86,400 seconds in a day.
 It’s up to you to decide what to do with them.”
 Jim decided that he would do it all.